H Pylori Treatment Making Me Sick

 Conclusion

 Undergoing H. pylori treatment can be a challenging experience, particularly when the side effects make you feel sicker than you anticipated.
-However, understanding the reasons behind these side effects and implementing strategies to manage them can make the journey more bearable.
+That said, understanding the reasons behind these side effects and implementing strategies to manage them can make the journey more bearable.
 Probiotics, dietary adjustments, and open communication with your healthcare provider are key to navigating the treatment process effectively.
 While the road to eradicating H. pylori may be bumpy, the long-term benefits of preventing ulcers and reducing the risk of stomach cancer make it a worthwhile endeavor.